 Vodka, whiskey or rum can also be used instead of triple sec.
 (The Seelbach is a favorite champagne cocktail that’s made with bourbon, though it’s not a mimosa.)

 Traditionally served at breakfast or brunch, mimosas are bubbly, zesty and fun.
 This wintry mimosa is simply a twist on the classic mimosa.
+Some people don’t like mimosas, but no big deal!
+Just serve them champagne by itself.
+They’ll be just fine.

 This refreshing blood orange mimosa is an easy recipe.
 It calls for just two ingredients, so they need to be the best ones you can afford to make it the best blood orange mimosa cocktail recipe.